hezhaobin/A014-sensu-stricto-divergence/README.md

     - I can also use split function to modify the sequence name. perfect.
     - also remember to slice the last three columns (stop codon) from the alignment

+- Got the code working for
+    1) get the file names for all `*.codon.mfa` in the data directory
+    1) read in each file, slice out the last three nucleotides (stop codon) and edit the sequence name to retain only the species names
+    1) tested PAML module in biopython, works great

 #### Parse the alignment

 _Goal_